Now streaming on:

-Jim Jarmusch's style is so singular and versatile that if you fall in love with it, as some of us did over 30 years ago with "Stranger than Paradise," you'll believe there's no such thing as a bad Jarmusch picture, because you'll judge each new film in relation to Jarmusch's best, not what anyone else might've theoretically done with the same material.
+Jim Jarmusch's style is so singular that if you fall in love with it, as some of us did over 30 years ago with "Stranger than Paradise," you'll believe there's no such thing as a bad Jarmusch picture, because you'll judge each new film in relation to Jarmusch's best, not what anyone else might've theoretically done with the same material.
 "The Dead Don't Die" is far from Jarmusch's best, but there's something to be said for its zonked-out acceptance of extinction.

 The local cops are our guides through this low-energy onslaught.
 Chief Cliff Robertson (Bill Murray) hopes the zombie plague will be reversed, or recede on its own.
 His second-in-command, Officer Ronnie Petersen (Adam Driver), is convinced that things are sure to end badly.
 We know this because he says it no less than four times, until the phrase fills Cliff with both annoyance and dread.
 Their colleague, officer Minerva "Mindy" Morrison (Chloe Sevigny), is a wreck, like Veronica Cartwright cratering in the original "Alien."